Israel’s president to mourn antisemitic massacre in Australia, where fury over Gaza still divides

 Hosting Herzog “risks entrenching the dangerous and antisemitic conflation between Jewish identity and the actions of the Israeli state,” Sarah Schwartz, the group’s executive officer, said in a statement.
 “This does not make Jews safer.
 It does the opposite.”

-On Monday, the group says a full-page open letter signed by “hundreds of Jews” will be published in two major Australian newspapers to “send a loud message that Herzog is not welcome here.”
+A full-page open letter signed by “hundreds of Jews” was published in two major Australian newspapers on Monday that said Herzog does not speak for them and is “not welcome.”

 After the Bondi attacks, many in the Jewish community said Albanese had not done enough to stamp out antisemitism that had worsened since Israel sought to avenge Hamas’ murderous attack.